Full-Network Adblocking with Dnsmasq

 roles/dns-adblock/tasks/main.yml

-Putting it all together - this is the entirety of the ansible setup!
+Putting it all together - that is the entirety of the ansible setup!

 ---